jssfinhoap22/MesaTask/tools/layoutopt/Readme.md

 # Drake Scene Optimizer

-This is a Python script based on the [Drake](https://drake.mit.edu/) physics engine for optimizing 3D scenes.
+This is a Python script built on the [Drake](https://drake.mit.edu/) physics engine and project [Steerable Scene Generation](https://github.com/nepfaff/steerable-scene-generation) for optimizing 3D scenes.
 The primary function of this script is to read a scene file describing the positions and sizes of multiple objects, and automatically adjust their positions to eliminate physical penetrations (collisions) while respecting predefined motion constraints.

 ## Configuration File